Mexicana de Aviación (1921–2010): MexicanaClick

 In 2005, Aerocaribe was renamed Click Mexicana and replaced its fleet of McDonnell Douglas DC-9-30s with Fokker 100 twin-jet aircraft.
 Click was a wholly owned subsidiary of Mexicana de Aviacion.

 Mexicana used Click as a low-cost airline to counter low-cost competitors such as Aviacsa, Interjet, Avolar, and Volaris.
 Mexicana employed Click as a domestic feeder line on lower-passenger routes and times, while Mexicana focused on international and longer domestic routes.
 Mexicana considered adding the Airbus A319 to Click's fleet to serve destinations in Central America and the Caribbean.
 Click had 22 Fokker 100 jets in an all economy-plus layout.
 The cabin had grey, leather seats with a 35° pitch and a Click logo on the headrests.
 In 2008, Mexicana and Click were invited to the Oneworld alliance at the member and member affiliate level, respectively.

 Mexicana rebranded Click Mexicana as MexicanaClick with the announcement of the new corporate livery late November 2008.
 MexicanaClick highlighted the Mexicana linkage.

 Mexicana said it signed an agreement in March 2009 with Boeing to lease 25 Boeing 717-200 jetliners to be operated by MexicanaClick.
 The B717s were planned to replace the Fokker F-100 aircraft being flown by MexicanaClick.
 Sixteen of the B717s had been previously operated by Midwest Airlines.
 Terms of the lease weren't disclosed.

 MexicanaLink

 Short-lived subsidiary based at Guadalajara International Airport, serving as a feeder airline for both Mexicana and MexicanaClick.
-It was Mexicana's regional carrier, while MexicanaClick was a low-fare domestic airline competing against Interjet, Volaris, and VivaAerobus.
+It was Mexicana's regional carrier, while MexicanaClick was a low-fare domestic airline competing against Interjet, Volaris, and Viva.